sweatylobster/musings/biz/economy/ecology.md

 Obviously, it is true you are controlled by anger.
 (As by any other passion!)
 To defend against the force of this truth is ironic;
-To resist it is to try to be 'free' the wrong way, since we can't defy reason.
+To resist it is to try to be 'free' the wrong way, since we can't defy nature.
 (Is it being free, or is it being dominant?)
 (I think about relativity: the revision to Maxwell's 3rd equation, Huygens's boats, + balls,) The principle of relativity applied to a fight: there is always only one center to a fight.